 Summary of Paul Revere’s Ride

-The poem takes the reader almost completely chronologically from the moment that vera his friend decided on the planned ahead and turn your mom and dad love you arrive to cover his message.
-Longfellow gives sufficient time to develop the drama of every moment these two went through to ensure a victory for their side.
-The most dramatic and important part of the plan comes as review rides quickly through the countryside from village to village preparing his warning that the British are indeed coming by sea.
+The poem follows Paul Revere on his midnight ride.
+The events occur in chronological order and Longfellow gives sufficient time to develop the drama of every moment.
+The most dramatic and important part of the plan comes as Revere rides quickly through the countryside from village to village.
+He’s riding with the warning that the British are coming by sea.

 Structure of Paul Revere’s Ride

 ‘Paul Revere’s Ride’ by Henry Wadsworth Longfellow is a ten-stanza poem that is separated into uneven stanzas or lines.
 The shortest stanza is five lines and the longest is twenty-seven lines long.

 Like most of Longfellow’s poems, this one is structured using a rhyme scheme and metrical pattern.
 Due to the varying length of the stanzas, the pattern changes but as an example here is the pattern from stanza one: AABBA